aws-samples/ecs-deep-learning-workshop/README.md

 ### Requirements:
 * AWS account - if you don't have one, it's easy and free to [create one](https://aws.amazon.com/)
 * AWS IAM account with elevated privileges allowing you to interact with CloudFormation, IAM, EC2, ECS, ECR, and CloudWatch Logs
-* A workstation or laptop with an ssh client installed, such as [putty](http://www.putty.org/)
+* A workstation or laptop with an ssh client installed, such as [putty](http://www.putty.org/) on Windows or terminal or iterm on Mac
 * Familiarity with Python, [Jupyter](http://jupyter.org/), [Docker](https://www.docker.com/), AWS, and machine learning - not required but a bonus

 ### Labs: